How to transfer shares after death of shareholder

 7. Tax considerations: It is important to consider any tax implications that may arise from the transfer of shares after the death of a shareholder.
 Consulting with a tax professional or lawyer is advisable to ensure compliance with applicable tax laws.

-See also How to start a recruitment company
+See also How to become a ned

 Transferring shares after the death of a shareholder can be a complex legal process, and professional assistance may be necessary to navigate the requirements and ensure a smooth transfer.